oesteban/ohbm19/presentation.md

 ## Summary

-fMRIPrep is a **robust**, **generic** fMRI preprocessing pipeline that produces outputs that are ready to be used in various analysis pipelines\*.
+fMRIPrep is a **robust**, **generic** fMRI preprocessing pipeline that produces outputs that are ready to be used in various analysis pipelines.

---

 Generated reports enable researchers to quickly identify issues in their data as well as any errors in preprocessing.

---

 fMRIPrep is a **community effort**.
 We welcome *any* level of engagement, from reporting bugs to contributing code.